top of page

 Atmosphere 5

-Throughout the years San Diego fans and folks from Southern California have had a reputation for being laid back.
-Expectations for this season’s team remain high and the enthusiasm throughout the stands has been evident.
+Coming off their exciting 2024 campaign, expectations for this season’s team remain high and the enthusiasm throughout the stands has been evident.

 Gallagher Square, Photo by Andrei Ojeda, Stadium Journey

 Another addition fans will notice to Gallagher Square is the leveled terrace named after Mr. Padre himself, Tony Gwynn.
 Fans will also notice the relocation of the Tony Gwynn Statue in the upper deck of the terrace.
-The terrace also has a pedestrian tunnel leading to the staging area of Gallagher Square.
-The tunnel also features tributes to Mr. Padre including a six-minute video highlighting some of his accomplishments.
+The terrace has a pedestrian tunnel leading to the staging area of Gallagher Square.
+The tunnel features tributes to Mr. Padre including a six-minute video highlighting some of his accomplishments.

 Tony Gwinn Tunnel, Photo by Andrei Ojeda, Stadium Journey